CodingBlackFemales/wordpress/CONTRIBUTING.md

 ## <a name="setup"></a> Development Setup

-This document describes how to set up your development environment to build and test the Coding Black Females WordPress (CBFWP) network, and explains the basic mechanics of using `git`, `node`, `yarn` and `grunt`.
+This document describes how to set up your development environment to build and test the Coding Black Females WordPress (CBFWP) project.

 ### Prerequisites

 Before you can build CBFWP, you must install and configure the following dependencies on your machine:

-* [Git](https://git-scm.com/): Instructions are available on the [Github Guide to Installing Git](https://github.com/git-guides/install-git).
+* [Git](https://git-scm.com): Instructions are available on the [Github Guide to Installing Git](https://github.com/git-guides/install-git).

-* [Lando](https://lando.dev): Instructions are available on the [Lando Downloads page](https://lando.dev/download/).
+* [Lando](https://lando.dev): Instructions are available on the [downloads page](https://lando.dev/download).

+* [VS Code](https://code.visualstudio.com): Instructions are available on the [downloads page](https://code.visualstudio.com/download).

+  * [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) or [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extension: Instructions are available on the [Developing inside a Container page](https://code.visualstudio.com/docs/devcontainers/containers).

 You'll also need to sign up for a [GitHub account](https://github.com/signup/free) if you don't already have one.